PerozoAbreu/Work-Day-Scheduler/README.md

 # This is a Javascript application for the planning of your workday.

-#This application was desinged using BootStrap and jQuery frameworks.
+#This application was designed using BootStrap and jQuery frameworks.